 The forest holds a good selection of Yucatan specialities including Yucatan Flycatcher, Yucatan Bobwhite, White-browed Wren and Blue Bunting.
 Also found here are Common Pauraque, Ferruginous Pygmy Owl, Green Jay, Scrub Euphonia, Plain Chachalaca, Black-cowled and Altamira Orioles, Cinnamon Hummingbird, Yellow-billed Cacique, Singing Quail and Olive Sparrow.

-We shall take a boat trip in the coastal mangroves at the Parque Natural Rio Celestun.
-There are bound to be some excellent photographic opportunities.
-Birds we can expect include Common Black Hawk, perched Magnificent Frigatebirds, American Pygmy Kingfisher, thousands of American Flamingos, Neotropic and Double-crested Cormorants, Anhinga, Roseate Spoonbill, Boat-billed Heron, Tricoloured Heron and Reddish Egret.
+We shall take a boat trip in the coastal mangroves at Rio Celestun.
+Birds we can expect include Common Black Hawk, Magnificent Frigatebirds, American Pygmy Kingfisher, thousands of American Flamingos, Neotropic and Double-crested Cormorants, Anhinga, Roseate Spoonbill, Boat-billed Heron, Tricoloured Heron and Reddish Egret.
 Amongst the passerines will be Northern Waterthrush, Mangrove Warbler and Mangrove Vireo.

 On day 12 we will move on to Chichen Itza in central Yucatan, our base for the final three nights.
 This is perhaps the most celebrated Mayan site and one of the most spectacular with its towering El Castillo pyramid and huge ball court.
 In the quiet corners of the ruins and in the gardens of our hotel where there are palms and fruit trees, birds are abundant, especially early and late in the day.